-Lenders use credit scores to help determine your creditworthiness.
-Credit scores are typically a 3-digit number between 300 and 850.
-You’ve likely heard about FICO scores.
-But did you know that there are other credit scoring models available?
-In fact, depending on the model used, your credit score may fluctuate from one lender inquiry to the next.
-Understanding the differences between the top models below may help you improve your credit.
+Credit scores are a tool used by lenders to help determine your creditworthiness.
+You’ve likely heard about FICO scores, but did you know that there are other credit scoring models available?
+In fact, depending on which model a lender chooses to use, your scores can fluctuate from one application to the next.
+For this reason, understanding and mastering the differences between the top scoring models could help you improve your credit across the board.
+Here is what some of the common options may look for when calculating your scores.

-- Payment history – Worth 35 percent of your credit score, payment history looks at how timely you pay your bills, how late your payments are, and whether or not you have any foreclosures, lawsuits, or bankruptcies on record.
+Payment history is largest category in most credit scoring models.
+In FICO’s version, payment history accounts for 35% of you overall score and is determined by how timely you pay your bills, how late your payments are, and whether or not you have any foreclosures, lawsuits, or bankruptcies on record.

-- Amount owed – Worth 30 percent of your score, amount owed refers to how well you manage and pay off debt.
+Amount owed is worth 30% of your FICO score and refers to how well you manage and pay off debt.
 Credit utilization is major part of this category.
 For best score results, a credit utilization ratio at or under 30 percent of your available credit limit is recommended.

-- Length of credit history – Worth 15 percent of your credit score, this factor looks at how long you’ve been using credit.
-For example, have you had the same credit card for 20 years or did you just open your first card last month?
+This category looks at how long you’ve been reasonably using credit.
+For example, have been using the same credit card for 20 years or did you just open your first card last month?
+Generally speaking, the longer you’ve been successfully using credit, the better.
+Altogether, this category is worth 15% of your FICO score.

 Versions of FICO

 Developed by the three credit reporting bureaus, the VantageScore model considers similar factors as FICO but weighs them slightly different.
-The VantageScore 3.0 percentage breakdown is as follows.
+Below is an example the categories and percentage estimates you might see in a VantageScore model.

 - TransRisk – Based on TransUnion data, this specialized credit scoring model is used to determine a borrower’s risk on new, rather than existing accounts.